 Failure to protect an employee who raises health concerns, even to his immediate supervisor, may stifle the willingness of other employees to complain of similar problems.
 To protect the public, this result must be avoided.
 In order to protect the public from dangers associated with the use of spoiled food products and mislabeling of food products, employees of manufacturers of food products must be able to freely report their concerns, as the plaintiff attempted to do.Carty, 371 Ill.
 App.3d at 789.

 Illinois recognizes the common law tort of retaliatory discharge where a food service employee refuses an employer’s demand or assigned task to engage in conduct that would violate public health or criminal laws.
-Therefore, refusing to follow an employer’s directions to service food to customers that is “adulterated” within the meaning of the FD&C Act, 21 U.S.C.
+Therefore, refusing to follow an employer’s directions to serve food to customers that are “adulterated” within the meaning of the FD&C Act, 21 U.S.C.
 342(a) would be protected activity.

-If you believe that you were wrongfully discharged from your food service position in retaliation for whistleblowing, contact Brian J. Graber, Ltd., a Chicago food safety whistleblower lawyer at (312) 291-4648 for a free consultation or send an email to schedule a free consultation.
+If you believe that you were wrongfully discharged from your foodservice position in retaliation for whistleblowing, contact Brian J Graber LLC, a Chicago food safety whistleblower lawyer at (312) 291-4648 for a free consultation or send an email to schedule a free consultation.

 Food Safety – Illinois Whistleblower Act

 The Illinois Whistleblower Act is broader than the tort of retaliatory discharge because the Illinois Whistleblower Act covers adverse action taken by an employer against an employee in retaliation for whistleblowing that is less than a termination.